Washington D.C. Office

 St. Paul Office

 Similar to the D.C. office, interns will get an up-close look at the inner workings of a Senate office while also learning how an elected official’s office serves its constituents.
 You’ll learn how our staff help Minnesotans navigate federal agencies and see how they act as the “eyes and ears” of the Senator in the state.

 During your time in the St. Paul office you’ll have the opportunity to attend events and meetings, as well as assist the office with administrative duties by helping process the mail, manage the front desk, and speaking to constituents both on the phone and in-person.

 In addition, you will be paired with more than one staff member, some who match your interest areas and some that don’t.
 This way, you’ll have the ability to learn about topics you’re less familiar with and have a full understanding of how our St. Paul staff operate.
 You’ll assist your assigned staff with conducting research, writing letters and memos, as well as helping complete other projects based on the needs of the office.

 If you are interested in an internship in Sen. Smith’s St. Paul office, please send your resume, cover letter (indicating weekly availability), and three references (name and contact information including email and phone numbers) to email@example.com, or fax to (651) 221-1078.

-The application process for our fall internship program is now open.
-Applications must be submitted before July 15th, 2019.
+The application process for our spring internship program is now open.
+Applications must be submitted before March 15th, 2020.